 Education is a critical part of Cristina’s personal and professional life.
 She serves as Learning Advisor for Silkroad, collaborating closely in planning residencies and educational activities, including the multi-year partnership with Harvard University.
 She has served as a panelist, mentor and faculty member in various projects Silkroad is developing with the Harvard Business School and the Harvard Graduate School of Education, including The Arts and Passion-Driven Learning summer institute for artists and educators.
 Her belief that the power of the arts in education benefits the ecosystem of society has led her to create her own multidisciplinary festival, and to contribute as a teacher and multidisciplinary educator with University of California Santa Barbara and Harvard University

 Cristina Pato also designs short-term residencies and lectures connected to the topics explored in her performing career.
-Cristina’s lecture “Transcending Disciplines: The Sustainable Artist of the 21st Century” has been presented fully or in sections at institutions like John Hopkins University, University of Santiago de Compostela, Pratt Institute in Manhattan, University of California, Santa Barbara and Harvard University.
+Cristina’s lecture “Transcending Disciplines: The Sustainable Artist of the 21st Century” has been presented fully or in sections at institutions like John Hopkins University, University of Santiago de Compostela, Pratt Institute in Manhattan, University of California, Santa Barbara, Harvard University and New york University.

 Her records LATINA (Sunnyside Records 2015) and MIGRATIONS (Sunnyside Records 2013) have been the basis of her explorations of cultural identity through the arts in US academic settings.
 As an independent artist she has been hired to lecture, teach and perform by: Princeton University, UCSB, UC Davis, University of Wisconsin, UNC Chapel Hill, University of Pennsylvania and University of Texas to name a few.